IvanKostyuk94/f_esc/README.md

 </ul>

 ## Notebooks for the preparation and handling of CRASH simulations
+<i>These notebooks contain tools to prepare and handle simulations runs and were not used for the final data analysis.</i>
 <ul>
     <li><b>clean_up.ipynb:</b> Collection of short scripts to delete unnecessary files in the simulation runs in order to reduce memory usage.
     <li><b>merge_sources.ipynb:</b> Used in the preprocessing of the halo runs in particular to reduce the number of sources.
 Also contains a number of tests run on the results.
 Requires the full simulation data to work with.